Let these key stats guide your homebuying journey in 2026

 To finance or not to finance

-While financing remains the most popular option when deciding how to pay for a home, especially among first-time homebuyers, the overall percentage of homebuyers financing their homes dropped by 9% among recent buyers.
+While financing remains the most popular option when deciding how to pay for a home, especially among first-time homebuyers, the overall percentage of homebuyers financing their homes dropped by 6% among recent buyers.

 Emerging seller trends

 No discussion of the housing market would be complete without a look at the emerging habits of sellers.
-After all, buying and selling a house are two sides of the same coin.

 Marital status and homeownership

-- The share of single women buyers rose slightly to 19%, and single males held steady at 10%.
+- The share of single women buyers rose to 21%, and single males made up 9% of buyers.
+For first-time buyers, 25% are single women, while 10% are single men.

 A snapshot in time

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply, contact Guaranteed Rate Affinity for current rates and for more information.
 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
-Guaranteed Rate Affinity, Inc. does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
+Guaranteed Rate Affinity does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error free.
-Some information in the publication may have been provided by third parties and has not necessarily been verified by Guaranteed Rate Affinity, Inc. Guaranteed Rate Affinity, Inc. its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
+Some information in the publication may have been provided by third parties and has not necessarily been verified by Guaranteed Rate Affinity.
+Guaranteed Rate Affinity its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
 Guaranteed Rate Affinity does not provide tax advice.
 Please contact your tax adviser for any tax related questions.

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply.